Information before you start your tour with us

 2.-Please try to be punctual at all times, to avoid long waiting times for others.

 3.-Tourists are asked to express wishes, complaints or any other worry, immediately to the guide.
 The guide will attend the issue immediately.
-Because of climatic, road, river or any other circumstances, changes in the program may be necessary.
+Due to changes in climate, roads, rivers or any other circumstances, changes in the program may be necessary.
 The guide will explain the circumstances immediately and propose alternatives for the program.

 4.-During the jungle walks, the tourists should walk behind the guide.
 In this way the guide can indicate all the tourists the interesting sightings.